brianpompey/blog-page/content/blog/blog-22/index.md

 ls --- See all of the files and your present location.

+ls -a --- lists all contents in the working directory including hidden files and directories.

 cd [folder name] --- directs you to the given folder.

 clear --- clears terminal window.